Parents Right To Education Records Of Adult Or College Student

 Such a waiver/release must be in writing.

-Postsecondary student and parent rights lawyer Michelle Ball practices throughout California.
+Student rights lawyer Michelle Ball can assist throughout California.
 As a college education attorney in Sacramento, she may assist throughout California in towns like Davis, Stockton, Tahoe, San Francisco, Elk Grove, Berkeley, Los Angeles, Riverside, Fresno, Galt, Roseville, and others.